 The Nekteck 14 Watts is a device that is capable of reading how much power your device needs, and then adjusting its output to match those requirements.
 This means that for more power-hungry devices, the charge time is reduced as the panel adapts.
 This is an excellent feature that puts the 14 watts of output to good use.

 And if versatility is something you value, then this product is sure to meet those standards.
-This solar charger comes with two USB ports and two USB panels.
+This solar charger comes with two USB ports and panels.
 The one surprising thing about this panel is that it converts the energy it receives at rates of 21 to 24 percent.

 2. X-Dragon 3296851 Solar Panel Charger

-Another good feature of this panel is the inbuilt surge protection.
+Another good feature of this solar panel is the inbuilt surge protection.
 You’ll never have to worry about frying your devices with too much juice.
 And that’s important as this panel boasts of an efficiency of 22 to 25 percent.

-This solar charger comes with three panels that are responsible for the large output wattage.
+This portable solar charger comes with three panels that are responsible for the large output wattage.
 They also happen to be weather resistant in case you’re caught out in a sudden deluge.

 3. Eceen ECE 647 Solar Charger